'I Don’t Smoke Anymore': Wille Nelson Gives Up Marijuana For Health Reasons

 This past summer Nelson had to cancel 6 shows on his concert tour because he had “breathing issues.”

 For decades Nelson has sung the virtues of smoking pot and even has his own line of marijuana products.
 But the singer said he made the decision to quit for good and focus on performing.
-He was just in North Texas in November — performing a sold-out show at Billy Bob’s Texas — and also took the stage at the CMA Awards in Nashville..
+He was just in North Texas in November — performing a sold-out show at Billy Bob’s Texas — and also took the stage at the CMA Awards in Nashville.

+Elaine Schock, Nelson’s publicist, later clarified that while the singer has stopped smoking pot he still uses cannabis.
+She didn’t specify what form he uses but pointed out that there are different ways to consume it.

 Nelson’s health issues have sparked rumors that he’s near death and struggling to stay alive.
 When asked about the comments he said, “I don’t give a sh**.
 Excuse me.
 I’m here.
 I’m glad to be here.
 I’m lucky to be here.”